 Adam is a two-time Emmy nominee.
 In 2013, he was one of only three journalists recognized by the Lone Star EMMY chapter in the category of On Camera Talent: Sports Reporter.
 His feature Sidelines & Bloodlines: The Hoffman Family Football Story was nominated for a 2010 Lone Star EMMY Award.

-The Texas Associated Press Broadcasters has honored Adam five times.
-He won the 2009 award for Best Sports Story and also received First Place honors in the category of Best Sportscast for his work as co-host of Sports Friday.
+The Texas Associated Press Broadcasters has honored Adam six times.
+He won award for Best Sports Story in 2013 and 2009, and also received First Place honors in the category of Best Sportscast for his work as co-host of Sports Friday in '09.
 In 2008, Adam won a 2nd Place award in Best Sportscast and received an Honorable Mention in Best Sports Story.
 He added another Honorable Mention in the Best Sports Story category in 2012.
-In all, Winkler has been honored with seven Associated Press awards in Texas and Louisiana.
+In all, Winkler has been honored with eight Associated Press Broadcasters awards in Texas and Louisiana.

 Adam is the proud father of a Dorkie (a mix of Dachshund and Yorkie) named Oscar.
 When he's not busy trying to convince Oscar that the squirrel always wins, Adam enjoys Houston Astros baseball, a competitive game of shuffleboard or a mulligan-filled round of golf.